nimiq/developer-center/learn/validator-trust-score.md

 ### Size

-The size factor penalises validators who control too much of the network's share.
+This factor penalises validators who control too much of the network's stake.

-We define the size $S$ of a validator as the fraction of the total stake it controls.
-The size factor is calculated as
+We first calculate the percentage of the validator's stake relative to the total stake in the network.
+We then convert this percentage into a score using a curve that penalises large validators.

 $$
 S = \max \left( 0 , 1 - \left( \frac{s}{t} \right)^{k} \right), \quad \text{being } t = 0.25 \text{ and } k=4